 When packing, consider cultural differences which may mean that some attire that we wear at home is not appropriate in Asia and may be offensive to the local people.
 Beachwear in towns is not appropriate, nor is 'short' shorts, particularly for women.
 Light cotton pants are a better option.
 When visiting sites of religious significance, modest clothing should be worn.
 Sandals, thongs, flip-flops or jandals are appropriate footwear in the tropics.

 When you pack your clothing, consider the climate at the time of year you are travelling and any specific requirements for your trip as at certain times of the year some of the items suggested in the list that follow may not be necessary.
 Bear in mind that the weather will vary significantly from place to place.
 The majority of time the weather is warm in South East Asia; however, it may be distinctly cold up in the highlands.
-If there are specific requirements for a trip, these will be noted in the separate country section, or in the Trip Notes relating to that trip.
+If there are specific requirements for a trip, these will be noted in the Trip Notes relating to that trip.
 Please note that in the last few years, the world’s weather pattern has gone somewhat awry.
 The effects of ‘El Nino’ and ‘La Nina’ are very real and this has resulted in unseasonable droughts followed by unseasonable deluges.
 Be prepared for the unexpected!
 Laundry facilities are available in some destinations.

 Below is a list of equipment and documentation that we suggest you take with you.
 Please use this checklist as a guide when packing for your holiday.

 It is a good idea to take a small medical kit with you, and you should consider packing the following items: